lxjoyner/mycode/README.md

 # mycode
 Learning to track my code, this code will automate my job.
+Testing this agian.